 Background

-Each year, the Trust and Alliance offer programs allowing districts to earn credits through the Trust Loyalty Credit (TLC) and Alliance Loyalty Credit (ALC) programs.
-Since the inception of the TLC in 2010, we have returned $61 million to our members.
-Similarly, since the ALC began in 2014, we have returned $11 million to our members.
+Each year, the Trust and Alliance offer programs that allow members to earn credits through the Trust Loyalty Credit (TLC) and Alliance Loyalty Credit (ALC) programs.
+Since the TLC launched in 2010, we have returned $64 million to members.
+Similarly, since the ALC began in 2014, we have returned $12 million.

-For this year, members can earn up to 3% of their Trust contribution and 5% of their Alliance contribution from the 2024/2025 year by participating in various loss control and risk management measures.
-Click the links below for printable checklists.
+For the 2025–2026 program year, members could earn up to 3% of their Trust contribution and 5% of their Alliance contribution by completing eligible loss control and risk management activities.

-For more specific information about the program requirements for this year, please see the tabs below.
+For more detailed program requirements, please refer to the tabs below.

 Trust Loyalty Credit - K12